Technical Degrees and Certificates

 All AAS degree plans include one or more courses designed to meet each of the Department of Labor Secretary’s Commission on Achieving Necessary Skills (SCANS) requirements.
 Students who successfully complete the curricula requirements of a technical program have passed courses that demonstrate competency in the basic use of computers.

-Completion of the semester credit hours for an Occupational Certificate does not qualify students to participate in the commencement ceremony.
+Completion of the semester credit hours (SCH) for an Occupational Certificate does not qualify students to participate in the commencement ceremony.
 For information, students may refer to the Graduation section.

 Texas House Bill 1508